testingisdocumenting/znai/td-documentation-cli/documentation/layout/templates.md

 # Inlined

-Consider inlined templates if you don't need to pass very much parameter text to the template.
+Consider inlined templates if you don't need to pass a lot of parameter text to the template.

     :include-template: templates/arg-definition.md {name: "Arg Name", description: "Description of the argument"}